Observability of an ultraheavy diquark decaying into vectorlike quarks at the LHC: Abstract

 \section{Abstract}

-We present a comprehensive analysis of the discovery reach and exclusion limits for an ultraheavy diquark scalar (7–8.75 TeV) decaying into two vectorlike quarks (1.5–2 TeV) at the HL-LHC, improving upon the statistical results reported in our previous six-jet final state study.
-The statistical analysis was performed using the output of Machine Learning algorithms trained to discriminate signal from background.
-The mass regions of interest were determined through scans of the local $p$-values, $CL_s$, and the upper limits on the model-independent signal strength $\mu$.
+We present a comprehensive analysis of the discovery reach and exclusion limits for an ultraheavy diquark scalar (7–9.5 TeV) decaying into a pair of vectorlike quarks (1.5–2 TeV) at the HL-LHC.
+Building on an improved signal selection efficiency achieved using Machine Learning techniques, we extend our previous six-jet final-state study by providing a complete likelihood-based statistical treatment of this search topology.
+The analysis incorporates theoretical and systematic uncertainties through nuisance parameters within the likelihood framework, enabling a consistent statistical interpretation.
+The mass regions of interest were determined through scans of the local $p$-values, $CL_s$, and the upper limits on the model-dependent signal strength $\mu$.
 The results indicate a promising sensitivity to ultraheavy diquark scalars within the explored mass range, suggesting that the HL-LHC could either discover or set stringent exclusion limits on such particles.